VozDeOuro/FiveM-Backdoor-find/README.md

-# Malware Detection and Prevention Tool
+# FiveM Malware Detection and Prevention Tool

 ## Overview
 This repository contains a set of Python scripts designed to detect and mitigate potential malware threats, specifically in JavaScript and Lua scripts.
 The tool analyzes files for obfuscated code, suspicious patterns, and known malware signatures, helping administrators secure their environments.